Concerning Natixis dividend for the financial year 2019, please read the press release issued on March 31, 2020.

 The dividends paid to natural non-resident shareholders are submitted to collection at source at a 12.8 % rate, whatever the beneficiary's country of tax residence.
 This collection at source is to be made by the paying agent.
 The shareholder who is resident of a State having signed a tax convention with France that provides for the application of a more favorable rate may benefit from a reduced rate provided they comply with the terms required by Law.

 Subject to special terms of tax agreements, the dividends paid to legal non-resident shreholders and to foreign institutions are submitted to a collection at source at the rate of 30%.

 However, the legal non-resident or collective investment undertakings governed by foreign law (i.e. mutual funds or investment funds that show similarities with the French collective investment funds) may benefit under some conditions from a total or partial exemption of the French collection at source.

 Shareholders are advised to consult their usual taxation advisor to determine whether they are eligible to a reduction or exemption of withholding tax pursuant to the provisions of French domestic law or applicable tax agreements.

 Shareholders holding their shares in a PEA (Personal Equity Savings Plan)

-- The dividend collected under a PEA is not subject to tax when the application terms of the PEA treatment are met.
+- The ordinary and special dividends collected under a PEA are not subject to tax when the application terms of the PEA treatment are met.

-- The dividend from Natixis shares is not submitted to the social contributions nor to withholding tax when distributed.
+- The dividends from Natixis shares are not submitted to the social contributions nor to withholding tax when distributed.

-- This dividend is added to the net asset value for calculation of gain under a PEA, upon withdrawings or closure.
+- These dividends are added to the net asset value for calculation of gain under a PEA, upon withdrawings or closure.